-By way of face to face communications and boots-on-the-ground solutions, WLP has created a new model in co-existence.
+Wild Love Preserve has garnered growing support from the region, ranchers, environmentalists, wild horse advocates and BLM officials, as we transform what was seen as problematic by some stakeholders, into a proud, lasting asset for community, region, state and nation.
+Success requires establishment of a vested interest by the community.By way of face to face communications and boots-on-the-ground solutions, WLP has created a new model in co-existence.
 Our collaborative, approach to addressing native wild horse population(s) on home turf offers a viable and beneficent alternative to the current government system.
 As result, Idaho is setting a new precedence in responsibly and humanely taking care of their own at home, benefitting the region and state.

 Wild Love Preserve is an American legacy project.
 Humane, fiscally responsible, sustainable population management; intent to nurture the legacy of native wild horses in conjunction with all wildlife species within this unique ecosystem on public lands; fluid co-existence with livestock where applicable; to support a healthy, genetically viable native herd and ecosystem in a lasting manner for future generations to equally experience, nurture and treasure.

 WLP Programs include Responsible and Sustainable Wild Horse Population Management, Research and Documentation, WLP Adoption Project, Education and Awareness, Conservation and Sustainability, Community Involvement, Volunteerism, and Wild Horse Adventure Eco-tourism.